HungN0102/Data-Analyst-GlassDoor/README.md

 - In terms of salary per annum, Biotech - Real Estate - Accounting/Legal pay the highest

 ### Topic Modelling
-- I.T Sector focus more on topic 1  meaning finding solution and developing are the required tasks.
-Additionally, terms like healthcare, company, employee appear less often, indicating that there are not many external benefits working with I.T Sector
+- I.T Sector focus more on topic 1  meaning finding solution and developing are the usual tasks within the I.T sector.
+Additionally, terms like healthcare, company, employee appear less often, indicating that there may not be many external benefits working within I.T Sector.
  <br> <br>
-- Health Care Sector focus more on topic 3 meaning Researching and Analysing are the main required tasks while having health care benefits are a norm.
+- Health Care Sector focus more on topic 3 meaning Researching and Analysing will be the main task for the Data Analyst while having health care benefits are a norm.
 Additionally, terms like Client, Sale, Financial appear less often, indicating that Health Care Sector does not prioritize financial aspect.
  <br> <br>
 - Finance Sector focus more on topic 9  which means interaction with clients, working with strategy to calculate risks is a norm in Financial Sector.
-Additionally, terms relating to SQL, HealthCare are less important indicating working within Finacial Sector are less likely to work with SQL, have healthcare benefits like others
+Additionally, terms relating to SQL are less important, indicating Data Analyst working within Finacial Sector does not spend as much on SQL compared to other sectors.